josh-dittmer/cs160-project/README.md

 - Test the API health: `GET /api/admin/video/health`
 - Run test script (from backend directory): `python test_video_generation.py`
 - See [backend/docs/api/VIDEO_API.md](backend/docs/api/VIDEO_API.md) for complete API documentation

+### Route optimization or robot simulation not working
+- Verify `backend/keys.json` exists with valid Google service account credentials
+- Make sure the service account has the necessary permissions for Google Routes API
+- Check that the Routes API is enabled in your Google Cloud Console
+- Ensure you're in the backend directory: `cd backend`
+- Verify virtual environment is activated before running the robot: `source .venv/bin/activate`
+- Check for error messages when running: `python3 -m app.robot.main`
+- The robot only processes orders with "queued" status - create some test orders first

 ---